 5. Tonsillitis

-Tonsillitis is an infection of the tonsils, the two lymph nodes located on each side of the back of the throat.
-It’s most commonly caused by viral infections, but bacterial infections can also be responsible.
+Tonsillitis is an inflammation of the tonsils, which are two lymphoid tissues located at the back of the throat.
+It is commonly caused by viral infections, although bacterial infections, particularly those caused by Streptococcus species, can also be responsible.
+Tonsillitis is especially common in children but can occur at any age.

 6. Laryngitis